openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 PXE booting settings
 ^^^^^^^^^^^^^^^^^^^^

-By default, eth0 on FuelWeb master node serves PXE requests.
+By default, eth0 on Fuel admin node serves PXE requests.
 If you are planning to use another interface, then it is required to modify dnsmasq settings (which acts as DHCP server).
 Edit the file /etc/cobbler/dnsmasq.template, find the line ``"interface=eth0"`` and replace the interface name with the one you want to use.